 Say a coffee costs about 5,000 sats (~$4) at recent prices.
 Rewind to 2017, when bitcoin traded far lower, and that same ~$4 cup would have cost tens of thousands of sats.
 The dollar price barely budged.
 The sats price collapsed.

 This is the idea behind everything on SatsAtlas.
-Our everyday price data shows how a beer, a Big Mac, or a month of rent converts into satoshis across dozens of countries.
-The Sats Heatmap lets you watch that conversion move over time.
+Our shows how a beer, a Big Mac, or a month of rent converts into satoshis across dozens of countries.
+The lets you watch that conversion move over time.